Administration / Business Resume Examples and Writing Tips

 Click on the links below and review example resumes to inspire and guide your resume creation.

 Human resources jobs involve recruiting and hiring job applicants.
 People in human resources also manage and administer benefits to employees, and handle a variety of workplace issues.
 Here is a list of the top human resources skills.
 Consider including some of these skill words in your resume, depending on the job you are applying for.
-Also see below for some examples of human resources resumes.

 As you work through your resume, make sure that you add only skills that you have actually acquired, and talk through or rehearse examples of when and how you used these skills in former jobs.
 By the time you interview, you'll be well-prepared to land your perfect job.